raphael-group/MET-MAP/README.md

 ---

 > [!IMPORTANT]
-> **Version Note:** MET-MAP and the source code contained in this repository is a **preliminary implementation** of some of the ideas that are now part of Multi-GASTON.
+> **Version Note:** MET-MAP and the source code contained in this repository is a **preliminary implementation** of some of the ideas that are now part of **Multi-GASTON**.
 This implementation was used specifically for the analyses in our 2025 *Nature* publication.
 >
 > For the **current and actively maintained** model, which enables simoutaneous learning from _multiple samples_ with _non-linear_ feature functions, please refer to [Multi-GASTON repository](https://github.com/raphael-group/Multi-GASTON).